Cortical Systems Laboratory

 The Cortical Systems Lab, under the direction of Jorge A. González-Martínez, MD, PhD, is a neuroscience laboratory studying brain electrophysiology, cognition and language in patients undergoing epilepsy and movement disorder surgery.
 The overreaching goal of our work is to better understand the neurobiology of cortical-subcortical interactions in the normal and pathological human brain.
 The lab aims to develop new methods for brain mapping and therapeutic options for patients with medically refractory epilepsy and movement disorders, including neuromodulatory and resective procedures.
-The laboratory is highly integrated with the University of Pittsburgh Epilepsy Center and the Carnegie Mellon University Department of Biomedical Engineering.
+The laboratory is highly integrated with the University of Pittsburgh Epilepsy Center, the University of PIttsburgh Department of Physical Medicine and Rehabilitation and the Carnegie Mellon University Department of Biomedical Engineering.

-The Cortical Systems Laboratory is located in Scaife Hall at the University of Pittsburgh, which is the main medical school building at the university, and is attached to UPMC Presbyterian.
-The lab is located three floors away from the epilepsy monitoring unit, located in UPMC Presbyterian, on the 8th floor.
+The Cortical Systems Laboratory is located in Scaife Hall at the University of Pittsburgh, adjacent to UPMC Presbyterian.
+The lab is located three floors away from the Epilepsy Monitoring Unit, located on the 8th floor of UPMC Presbyterian.

 Current Projects